B-professional/DataBase_Most-Importent-CMD/README.md

 # 🛠️ Oracle Database Commands Cheat Sheet

 A comprehensive guide for ## Oracle SQL and DBA tasks.
-Includes user management, performance tuning, backup, and real-world scripts—ideal for support engineers and interview prep.
+Includes user management, performance tuning, backup, and real-world scripts—ideal for support engineers and interview prep...

 ---